jooeun/100-days-of-code/log.md

 ### Day 22: October 3, 2018

 **Today's Progress**: Got hilariously side-tracked, practiced some JS and (bad (i.e. I'm bad at it) game programming with https://warriorjs.com/.

+### Day 23 (C12): October 5, 2018

+**Today's Progress**: Switched to pulling data from Firebase to initialize state to app.
+No longer using App component as container for navigator.
+Started writing unit tests, some outside forces made me stop midway.

+**Thoughts**: Hanging on to this streak by a thread...